peteroupc/peteroupc.github.io/colorgen.md

 **Notes:**

-- In some applications and specifications, especially where this color space is called HLS, the HSL color's "lightness" component comes before "saturation".
+- In some applications and specifications, especially where this color model is called HLS, the HSL color's "lightness" component comes before "saturation".
 This is not the case in this document, though.
 - In most applications, hue is in degrees and is 0 or greater and less than 360.

 <a id=HWB></a>